 - 1 Onion chopped

 - 1 pound Ground Chicken

 - 1 can Black Beans drained

 - 1 cup shredded Reduced Fat Cheddar Cheese

-- Optional: Other toppings such as jalepenios, olives, etc.
+- Optional: Other toppings such as jalepenios olives, etc.

 - Heat oven to 350.

 - Heat oil in a large skillet.
-Add the onion and garlic and sautee until soft.
+Add the onion and garlic and saute until soft.
 Add meat and taco seasoning.
 Cook, breaking up meat with a spatula, for about 5 minutes.
 Add beans and salsa.
 Mix well and continue to cook until salsa thickens.

 - Line the bottom of a large baking dish with tortilla chips, pressing down on them lightly to break them into bite-sized pieces.
 Spread the meat and bean mixture over the chips and top with cheese.
-Add sliced jalepenos or other toppings that you ant to be cooked.
+Add sliced jalapenos or other toppings that you ant to be cooked.
 Bake for 20 minutes or until cheese is melted and gooey.